teal4lk/Simple-Expense-tracker/README.md

 Code should run in any code editor.
 Simply copy the github repo and press run.
 The code will run on the terminal.

 ### Data.csv
 This is the file that the data is stored in.
 If it doesn't exist it will be created.
+The current numbers are sample numbers for one to try and test out.

 ## Running/Using the code
 Capitalization does not matter, however spelling does.